romana/vpc-router/README.md

-Each entry in the dictionary is keyed on the route's CIDR and then lists a number of eligible hosts, which can act as the target/router for this route. vpc-router will randomly choose a host from those sets of hosts.
+Each entry in the dictionary is keyed on the route's CIDR and then lists a number of eligible hosts, which can act as the target/router for this route. vpc-router randomly chooses an instance from a route's set of hosts.

+If a route to a specified CIDR does not exist in the VPC's route tables, or if it does not specify a target that's contained in the specified host list, vpc-router creates or updates the route.

-The health of those hosts is monitored (currently by sending ICMP echo request).
-If a host acting as router fails, vpc-router immediately switches the route to an alternative host from the set.
+The health of those hosts is continuously monitored.
+If a host acting as router fails, vpc-router immediately switches the route to a different host from the set, if an alternative is available and healthy.

-## Watcher mode: Conffile or HTTP

-This is the default mode of operation, most suitable for production deployments.
-In this mode, the vpc-router continously runs as a daemon.
-It retrieves routing specs either from a config file, which it continuously monitors for any changes, or via HTTP requests:

-* Specify 'conffile' as mode and provide a config file via the -f option.
-* Specify 'http' as mode and optionally a listen address and port (-a and -p options, default is 'localhost' and 33289, respectively).

-When using the watcher mode, vpc-router will continuously perform health checks on the instances and update routes to an alternate instance if the current route target should fail.
+Note that vpc-router takes control of the routing tables and removes any entries of this type (interfaces on instances as target) if they are not part of the route spec.

+## Modes of operation

+There are two modes in which vpc-router can receive configuration updates:

+* conffile: Continuosly monitor a route spec configuration file for any changes.
+* http: Receive updated route specs via HTTP POSTs.

+The format of the config data in both cases (config file or POST request) is the identical.

+### Mode 'conffile'

+The following command starts vpc-router as a service daemon in 'conffile'
+mode:

     $ ./vpc-router.py -m conffile -f route-spec.conf -r us-east-1 -v vpc-350d6a51

-or:
+The used options are:

+* `-m conffile` tells vpc-router to take config changes from a specified route spec file.
+* `-f` specifies the name of the route spec config file.
+* `-r` specifies the AWS region to which vpc-router should connect.
+* `-v` specifies the VPC for which vpc-router should perform route updates.

+In 'conffile' mode the `-f` option must be used to specify the route spec config file.
+It must exist when the server is started.
+The server then continuously monitors this file for changes.

+You can see an example route spec file in `examples/route_spec_1.conf`.

+### Mode 'http'

+The following command starts vpc-router as a service daemon in the 'http' mode.
+In opens a server port on which it listens for new route specs:

-    $ ./vpc-router.py -m http -f route-spec.conf -r us-east-1 -v vpc-350d6a51
+    $ ./vpc-router.py -m http -r us-east-1 -v vpc-350d6a51

-The format of the route-spec is simple:

-    {
-        "10.55.16.0/24" : [ "10.33.20.142" ],
-        "10.55.17.0/24" : [ "10.33.20.93", "10.33.20.95" ],
-        "10.66.17.0/24" : [ "10.33.20.93" ]
-    }

-For each CIDR a list of instance IP addresses provided.
-If a route to the CIDR doesn't exist then a route to a randomly chosen host in the list is created for the CIDR.
-Routes to CIDRs not mentioned in the spec are deleted.

-The host list may be changed, but as long as the current route destination is still in the list the route will not be updated, to avoid unnecessary updates.

-This route spec either needs to be present in the config file (with '-m conffile'), or it needs to be POSTed to http://<listen-address>:<port>/route_spec
+The used options are:

+* `-m http` tells vpc-router to start listening on a certain address and port for HTTP POST requests containing new route specs.
+* `-r` specifies the AWS region to which vpc-router should connect.
+* `-v` specifies the VPC for which vpc-router should perform route updates.

+In 'http' mode, vpc-router by default uses port 33289 and listens on localhost.
+However, you can use the `-p` (port) and `-a` ('address') options to specify a different listening port or address.
+Specifically, use `-a 0.0.0.0` to listen on any interface and address.

+There are a two URLs offered in 'http' mode:

+* `/route_spec`: POST a new route spec here, or GET the current route spec.
+* `/status`: GET a status overview, containing the route spec as well as the current list of any failed IP addresses and currently configured routes.

+In 'http' mode, new route specs are POSTed to http://<listen-address>:<port>/route_spec

 For example:

     $ curl -X "POST" -H "Content-type:application/json" "http://localhost:33289/route_spec" -d '{"10.55.0.0/16" : [ "10.33.20.142" ], "10.66.17.0/24" : [ "10.33.20.93", "10.33.30.22" ]}'

-### Continuous monitoring
+## Continuous monitoring

-Continuos monitoring is performed when running in watcher mode.
+Continuos monitoring is performed for all hosts listed in the route spec.
 If an instance does not appear healthy anymore and it is a current target for a route then the route will be automatically updated to point to an alternate target, if a healthy one is available.

 Currently, the health check consists of an ICMP echo request.
 In the future, this will be made configurable.